sav-che/TL-2/Authors/Taylor, Frederick Beatson {std. F. Tayl.}.md

-> [!cite] BHL link: this entry starts at [page 187](https://www.biodiversitylibrary.org/item/103683#page/197/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 187](https://www.biodiversitylibrary.org/page/33212229) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Taylor, Frederick Beatson (1851-1931), British diatomist; studied at King's College, Cambridge 1871-1874; in the Indian Civil Service in Bengal until 1901; in retirement at Lyndhurst, New Forest 1901-1915 and Bournemouth 1915-1931. (*F. Tayl.*).
+Taylor, Frederick Beatson (1851-1931), British diatomist; studied at King's College, Cambridge 1871-1874; in the Indian Civil Service in Bengal until 1901; in retirement at Lyndhurst, New Forest 1901-1915 and Bournemouth 1915-1931.
+**Abbreviated name**: *F. Tayl.*

 #### Herbarium and types